Colombia: Photo Tour

 The tour begins this evening in Bogotá, the bustling capital city of Colombia, where we spend the first two nights in a nice hotel.

 Day 2: Hummingbird Observatory

-We’ll spend the day doing multi-flash at a private home about an hour from the city.
+We’ll spend the day at a private home about an hour from the city.
 Some truly spectacular hummers regularly visit the feeders here, among them Blue-throated Starfrontlet, Glowing Puffleg, Black-tailed and Green-tailed Trainbearers, Coppery-bellied Puffleg, and Sword-billed Hummingbird.

 Day 3: Bogotá to Termales del Ruiz

 We’ll transfer to the airport this morning for a short domestic flight to the city of Manizales in the central Andes.
 (Note: depending on schedules, we may fly to Pereira instead of Manizales) From here we’ll travel about 1.5 hours up into the mountains high above the city to a remote and beautiful lodge with thermal baths – it’s nice to soak in the pools after a day of shooting!
 We’ll spend three nights here.

 Days 4-5: Termales del Ruiz and Los Nevado